Lourdez/Nodejs_Mysql_DB/Docs/Readme.md

 + create a Code Deploy and deployment group which will connect deployment ec2 machine
 + create the pipeline
 + create cloud watch alarm

-# challenges faced
-There are some personal reasons where i stressed myslef to complete this project , i have implemented a basic and simple program , eventually most of the things done manualy to get the desired output in given time.